-It is possible to create form sections that appear only as the user enters relevant input.
-This can be helpful to direct the user to the next input.
-In other cases, inputs are dependent on each other and need to be entered in a specific order.
-This article will walk through the basics of building out a form that displays new fields based on user input.
-When the user enters data in one field, the next field will appear.
+It is possible to create a form with input fields that display dinamically as users enter data.
+This can be helpful to direct the user to the next input field or to keep a specifc filling order in cases where inputs are dependent on each other.
+This guide will walk you through the basics of building a form that unfolds fields based on user input.

-By putting visibility dependent on the rating, and the rating having the visibility dependent on the title, this field will start hidden, and only be displayed once the title and then the rating is selected.
-Modify the submit button in the same way by setting the Is Visible equal to:
+By putting visibility dependent on the rating, and the rating having the visibility dependent on the title, these last two fields won't show until values for the title and then the rating are entered.

 We can modify the submit Button in the same way by setting the Is Visible State to:

 Test the form in App Preview to see how Controls display dinamically: